qilinli/Alternating_Diffusion_Process/README.md

 ### Reference

-If you find the code is useful, please consider to cite:

 	@article{li2019semi,
   		title={Semi-supervised Learning on Graph with an Alternating Diffusion Process}, author={Li, Qilin and An, Senjian and Li, Ling and Liu, Wanquan},